-The breathtaking Presidio is a must-see in San Francisco.
+The breathtaking Presidio is a must-see attraction in San Francisco.

 The Presidio has some of San Francisco's best vistas, a world away from the bustling city below.

-There's so much to do at the Presidio, that it's difficult to cover it off in one day.
+There's so much to do at the Presidio, including museums, restaurants, and trails.
 A minimum of two days is required to really do it justice.

 The key activities are clustered around the Main Post up the hill, on Crissy Field along the beach, and the bluff overlooking the Golden Gate Bridge.
 Review this map.